 EDTE 530 FOUNDATIONS OF TEACHING READING.......3 CREDITS Develops strong knowledge of the foundational stages of the reading process, including introduction of interactive instructional strategies for teaching vocabulary, word identification, phonics, fluency and comprehension.
-EDTE 532 METHODS OF TEACHING ENGLISH LANGUAGE ARTS........
-3 CREDITS Provides students with knowledge of methodologies and literacy strategies recommended for the effective teaching of language arts curriculum.
+Provides students with knowledge of methodologies and literacy strategies recommended for the effective teaching of language arts curriculum.
 Students review theory and content necessary for teaching elementary school levels; and evaluate supplementary teaching resources.
 Provides students with knowledge of methodologies and literacy strategies recommended for the effective teaching of social studies and science curricula.
 Students review theory and content necessary for teaching, elementary school levels; and evaluate supplementary teaching resources.
 Provides students with knowledge of methodologies recommended for the effective teaching of mathematics curriculum.
 Students review theory and content necessary for teaching, elementary school levels; and evaluate supplementary teaching resources.
 EDTE 540 SECONDARY INSTRUCTIONAL STRATEGIES 1 CREDIT Instructional strategies for teaching students in grades 5-12, including literacy and technology.
 EDTE 541 SECONDARY FIELD EXPERIENCE I.......
 1 CREDIT Students will design and deliver at least two content area lessons to secondary students during their practicum experience.
 Twenty hours of experience required in a secondary classroom.
-Students engage in the scope and sequence of disciplines specific curriculum, design lessons and unit plans, deliver lessons for constructive feedback and reflection, and select appropriate strategies for the assessment of student learning.
+EDTE 550 METHODS AND MANAGEMENT OF SECONDARY EDUCATION.......4 CREDITS Students engage in the scope and sequence of disciplines specific curriculum, design lessons and unit plans, deliver lessons for constructive feedback and reflection, and select appropriate strategies for the assessment of student learning.
 Students engage with in-service teachers and interact with secondary students, plan and deliver at least two lessons, and assess student learning.
 Forty hours experience required in a secondary classroom.
-Through an examination of the Iowa Core Mathematics Standards, candidates will demonstrate knowledge and understanding of the mathematics they will teach.
-Candidates will form an understanding of how children learn mathematics' concepts and skills.
-Candidates will study numbers and operations, data analysis and probability, and measurement.